From £25,1057

 Neither is it sufficiently refined, polished, energetic or engaging to drive to really distinguish itself dynamically.

-But we suspect none of that will prevent it from succeeding even better than its predecessor in sheer sales terms.
-If the looks are what you came for, the Mokka’s drive should certainly be good enough not to sour the ownership experience.
+But we suspect none of that will prevent it from selling.
+In fact, if the looks are what you came for, the Mokka’s drive should be good enough not to sour the ownership experience.

 Matt Saunders